aussendorf/monitoring/nextcloud/weblogin/README.md

 If you want to run the script unattended, you will need a virtual X-server Like *Xvfb*.
 See https://en.wikipedia.org/wiki/Xvfb for information.
 Example command to start Xvfb: `/usr/bin/Xvfb :99 -screen 0 1280x1024x24`

+To be able to watch and debug the script while running, you need a working x-display (export) our VNC access.

 ### Installation and configuration

 Copy [test_NextCloudUiLogin.py](test_NextCloudUiLogin.py) into a directory of your choice.